wilsonliaows/docs/connections.md

 - connected user doesn't have the right set of permissions to read/write selected records
 - permissions of the connected user was changed to a reduced scope

-In such cases, reconnecting or verifying that the connected user has permissions to read/write records used in the recipes should syccessfully re-establish the connection.
+In such cases, reconnecting or verifying that the connected user has permissions to read/write records used in the recipes should successfully re-establish the connection.

 ![Design-time errors for app connection errors](/assets/images/troubleshooting/connection-error.png) *Design-time errors for app connection errors*